jdnichollsc/faang-interview/BEHAVIORAL.md

 ### Can you describe a situation where you had to work with a decision that you didn't agree with?
 ### Describe a technical mistake you have made recently?
 What did you learn?
 ### What's the most difficult/challenging problem you have had to solve?
-### What is your biggest failure?
-What did you learn from this?
 ### If things aren’t going to plan, how do you move yourself/your projects forward?
 ### When you did you set a goal? how did you achieve it? can you describe a time you didn't achieve it?
 ### How do you seek out opportunities? (we really like candidates who are proactive in fixing/improving things)